Here’s When to Consider Refinancing Your Student Loans

 The first thing you should look at is the interest rate that you’re paying on your student loans, particularly federal (direct) unsubsidized loans, federal Graduate PLUS loans and/or private loans.
 These loans tend to have higher interest rates than federal subsidized student loans, and you may be able to find a lower interest rate private loan option.

-Depending on how high your loan balance is and how much you can cut that interest rate, your cost savings can be significant.
-For example, the average SoFi borrower saves $15,767.*
+Depending on how high your loan balance is and how much you can cut that interest rate, your cost savings may be significant.

 2. Your financial situation has improved since you took out the loans.